Southeast Queensland Horticultural Best Management Practice Program (SEQ Hort BMP)

 4. Notification: The SEQ Hort BMP team will notify you if your application is successful or unsuccessful within one week of the assessment panel meeting.
 Successful applicants enter into a formal funding agreement with Growcom.
 Once the agreement is in place, groundworks may commence.

-• Applications for SEQ Hort BMP Incentive funding are assessed by a panel including representatives from the Department of Environment, Tourism, Science and Innovation (DETSI), the Queensland Department of Primary Industries (DPI), and Queensland Fruit & Vegetable Growers (QFVG) against the following criteria:
+• Applications for SEQ Hort BMP Incentive funding are assessed by a panel including representatives from the Department of Environment, Tourism, Science and Innovation (DETSI), the Queensland Department of Primary Industries (DPI), and Growcom.

-• Environmental benefit – the potential for the reduction in sediment, nutrient, or pesticides reaching waterways.
+• Expected water quality benefit – the potential for the reduction in sediment, nutrient, or pesticides losses; improved soil health; and/or other measurable water quality outcomes.

-• Value for money – the level of environmental and economic benefits for the funding invested.
+• Value for money the level of environmental and economic benefits relative to the funding invested, including any in-kind contributions.

-• Grower and industry impact – ability to influence other growers and contribute to wider industry practice change.
+• Grower and industry benefit – the potential to influence other growers and contribute to wider industry practice change, including willingness to participate in case studies, field visits, knowledge sharing, or other extension activities.

 • Contact the SEQ Hort BMP team.
 There details are at the bottom of this page.